Frostman random variables, entropy inequalities, and applications: Proof of Theorems and with

-\begin{remark} We emphasize that the parameters $C_1,C_2$ in Lemma \ref{bipartite} can be unbounded as $n$ tends to infinity.
-And, when we apply the above lemma in the next subsection, the term $O(\log C_1C_2)$ will lead to some entropy-terms.
+\begin{remark} We emphasize that $C_1,C_2$ in Lemma \ref{bipartite} can be unbounded as $n$ tends to infinity.
+And, when we apply the above lemma in the following subsections, the term $O(\log C_1C_2)$ will lead to some entropy-terms.
 So it cannot be replaced by $O_{C_1,C_2}(1)$. \end{remark}